Shidacea/Shidacea-CPP/README.md

 The Windows store application X410 works fine, but is not free.
 Reverting SFML to an earlier version can also work.

+### Shidacea yields other error messages on WSL

+Try the solution above first.
+If that does not help, the command "export LIBGL_ALWAYS_INDIRECT=" might help, too.
+Also make sure to properly connect your WSL with the correct XServer and a PulseAudio server.
+If Shidacea runs otherwise flawlessly, some errors are completely normal.

 ### Other problems

 Please report your problem as an issue if your problem is none of the above or none of the solutions worked.